 Parrot Nightmare Signs

-Nightmares occur most often in young parrots and recently adopted parrots.
-If they’re new to your home, they may be scared of all the unfamiliar sights and sounds.
+Nightmares occur most often in young and recently adopted parrots.
+They may be scared of all the unfamiliar sights and sounds if they’re new to your home.

 These factors may remind your parrot of predators, even if it’s hand-tamed.
 Parrots, being prey animals, are naturally skittish and wary, and this instinct doesn’t go away, even in your home.